andrewpark467/RiverAnalysis/README.md

         json.dump(data, outFile)
 ```

-# Now, keeping it simple and showcasing what the groomed data looks like
+# Keeping it simple and showcasing what the groomed data looks like
 ![3 rivers ](1650110455946.jpg)

 # We can clearly see there is an downstream response to upstream conditions!